Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 pip3 install -r requirements.txt
 ```

-Now every required library to run the connector is ready.
+Now every required library to run the connector is ready. <br />
 *N.B:* in the requirement file pyspark is omitted since it is assumed that this library is already installed.
 If pyspark is needed, use the following guide:

 [Install pySpark](https://towardsdatascience.com/installing-pyspark-with-java-8-on-ubuntu-18-04-6a9dea915b5b)